aurilabs/Auri-FlexTEG-Multiphysics-FEA-Design-Study/README.md

-# Auri Labs: Solid-State Thermoelectric Composites R&D
+# Auri Labs: Solid-State Thermoelectric Composites Computational Research Archive

 Welcome to the computational and theoretical research repository for Auri Labs.
 This project focuses on the intersection of solid-state physics, polymer chemistry, and materials engineering to investigate advanced energy harvesting mechanisms.